Overtone singing: Uzbekistan and Kazakhstan

-Pakistan, Iran and Afghanistan
+Pakistan, Iran, and Afghanistan

-Balochi Nur Sur is one of the ancient forms of overtone singing and is still popular in parts of Pakistan, Iran, and Afghanistan – especially in the Sulaiman Mountains.
+Balochi Nur Sur is one of the ancient forms of overtone singing and is still popular in parts of Pakistan, Iran, and Afghanistan, especially the Sulaiman Mountains.

 Kurdistan

 Dengbêj, the Kurdish-Yazidi style of bardic chanting, often incorporates overtones as part of the chant, and in a way which is distinct from other forms of overtone singing.
-There is an article 'Dengbêj - Kurdish long song and overtone singing' by Nick Hobbs in 2020 where he discusses the use of overtones in dengbêj in some detail.
+Nick Hobbs's 2020 article "Dengbêj—Kurdish long song and overtone singing" discusses the use of overtones in dengbêj in detail.
 Dengbêj is largely a traditional style of Turkish Kurdistan and practitioners are mostly Anatolian.
 Dengbêj singers often also sing Kurdish folk song but overtones can rarely be heard in Kurdish traditional music outside of dengbêj.